opentoonz/opentoonz_docs/source/creating_movements.rst

     - Use the **Paste** command to paste the selection kept in memory in the Stage Schematic: the pasted selection will be linked to the same object to which the copied or cut objects were linked.

-    - Use the Delete command to delete the selection.
+    - Use the **Delete** command to delete the selection.

 .. note:: All of these commands are available in the menu that opens when right-clicking nodes and links.

-.. note:: The table and the default camera cannot be removed from the schematic.
+.. note:: The table and the default camera cannot be removed from the Stage Schematic.

 .. tip:: **To Group selected objects:**